-The following is a listing of the names, titles and office locations of the various individuals who are associated with the CMHSAC program, either directly or indirectly, in the roles of teachers, supervisors, and administrators.
+The following is a listing of the names, titles and office locations of the various individuals who are associated with the CMHSAC program.
 Specific questions about the program should be directed to the student advisors, the CMHSAC student coordinator, Daniela Cannizzaro, and/or to Dr. Talley.

-The New School for Social Research Faculty
+The New School for Social Research Faculty:

-McWelling Todman, PhD

-Associate Professor of Clinical Practice Director, Mental Health and Substance Abuse Counseling Program New School for Social Research 80 5th Ave. #618 New York, NY 10011 phone: (212) 229-5727, ext.
-3258 email: TodmanM@newschool.edu phone: (212) 229-5727, ext.
-3256 email: TalleyJ@newschool.edu
+McWelling Todman, PhD Associate Professor of Clinical Practice Director, Mental Health and Substance Abuse Counseling Program New School for Social Research 80 5th Ave. #618 New York, NY 10011 phone: (212) 229-5727, ext.
+3258 email: TodmanM@newschool.edu email: TalleyJ@newschool.edu

-Jenifer Talley, PhD

-Assistant Director, Mental Health and Substance Abuse Concentration New School for Social Research 80 5th Ave. #615 New York, NY 10011 phone: (646) 504-6595 email: MHSAC@newschool.edu or cannd204@newschool.edu
+Jenifer Talley, PhD Assistant Director, Mental Health and Substance Abuse Concentration New School for Social Research 80 5th Ave. #615 New York, NY 10011 phone: (212) 229-5727, ext.
+3256 or (917) 740-3277 email: MHSAC@newschool.edu or cannd204@newschool.edu

-Student Program Coordinator
+Student Program Coordinator:

-Daniela Cannizzaro, MA
+Daniela Cannizzaro, MA phone: (646) 504-6595